JumpGateio/JumpGate/readme.md

 At this point, your site will display the JumpGate home page using bootstrap 4.
 From here on out, you will customize as you normally would.

-> You can run `php artisan jupmgate:css` to switch the front end to bootstrap 3 or uikit.

 1. Set up your database in the `.env` file
 1. Run `php artisan jumpgate:telescope`.
+(Run this if you want telescope monitoring on the site)
 1. Run `php artisan migrate`.

 <a name="users"></a>
 ## Users

-If your site will need users you should modify the steps listed above.
+If your site needs users you should modify the steps listed above.

 ```
 cd <project dir>